bisrailov/nodeJS-app/README.md

 # NodeJS application
 #simple app build
+#doing demo for github webhook
 A simple application to test REST and SocketIO connectivity and experiment with node.js deployement models.
 This is an accompanying app for YouTube series - **"Deploying Node"** https://www.youtube.com/playlist?list=PLQlWzK5tU-gDyxC1JTpyC2avvJlt3hrIh

 Check out the deployed version at https://nanogram.io